 Backing up the information on your System is a prudent way to keep your information safe against any problem that may arise.
 Windows has tools that allow backups of practically all the information that is in the system, however, Windows performs many other functions simultaneously and this can generate all kinds of problems that prevent the proper functioning of the native Windows backup tools, causing Windows 10 Backup fails.
 Fortunately, most of these problems are easy to fix and in this post, I will explain how.

-Windows has a tool that allows you to create backup copies of the operating system, this tool is quite simple to use and in most cases it works correctly, however, there are several factors that can prevent the correct operation of this tool and to solve it you should support you from the Windows error diagnosis service.
+Windows has a tool that allows you to create backup copies of the operating system, this tool is quite simple to use and in most cases, it works correctly, however, several factors can prevent the correct operation of this tool, and to solve it you should support you from the Windows error diagnosis service.
 Once you know the source of the problem, you can proceed to fix it.
 Next, I will talk about the most common and efficient methods to solve the problems that may arise in Windows backup

 Below I will talk about the methods that have proven to be most effective in solving problems of this nature.